omarpr/nest-with-graphql/STEP-BY-STEP.md

 30. Open `src/tasks/tasks.resolver.ts` and notice the generated resolver with the CRUD operations
 31. Open `src/tasks/entities/task.entity.ts` and notice the generated entity with an example field
 32. Open `src/tasks/tasks.service.ts` and notice the generated service with the CRUD operations
-33. Let's return some values on the `findAll` function.
+33. While on the `TasksService`, let's return some values on the `findAll` function.
 ```typescript
   findAll() {
     return [{ exampleField: 1 }, { exampleField: 2 }, { exampleField: 3 }];